PixelsCamp/docs/N00BS.md

 Avoid bringing:

-* Your full battlestation.
+* Your full battle station.
 The tables are pretty small (this is not like a LAN party), so a laptop and a mouse should do.
 * Your awesome 4K 36” monitor (it takes up WAY too much physical space).

 Try to keep your baggage light.
 You’re going to return home with freebies from the event.

 If you are coming with a large group of friends, make sure that one of you brings an extra power strip.
 While there are plenty of sockets, you might end up all together in the same table and everyone wants to charge their laptops, tablets, phones...

-Bring also micro-usb cables, cables for gay phones, SD card readers and miscellaneous USB port adapters.
+Bring also micro-USB cables, cables for gay phones, SD card readers and miscellaneous USB port adapters.
 You can thank us later!

 ## Get to your destination

-From Lisboa - Santa Apolonia: You have a direct metro line (Blue) to the metro station “Parque” which is right in front of the venue building.
+From [Lisboa - Santa Apolonia][20]: You have a direct [metro line][21] (Blue) to the metro station “Parque” which is right in front of the venue building.

 If you get off at Lisboa - Oriente, you’ll need to travel through the Red Line until the “S.Sebastião” station, then switch for the Blue Line to get to “Parque”.
 Parking in the area around the venue has to be paid for.
 We’re trying to figure out if bicycles and bikes can be safely parked near the venue.

-You also have the following bus lines to get to the venue: 702, 732, 744, 746, 748, 711, 712, 720, 723, 727, 736, 738, 753, 783.
+You also have the following [bus lines][22] to get to the venue: 702, 732, 744, 746, 748, 711, 712, 720, 723, 727, 736, 738, 753, 783.

 ## The Basics

 You will need a laptop for the event, especially if you want to participate in the coding challenges.
 Don’t forget your chargers!

-Usually each table has its own power strip.
+Usually, each table has its power strip.
 Don’t hog all of the power sockets because everyone needs to plug in their computers.
-If there are ethernet cables too, use them if your laptop allows them instead of the wifi.
+If there are ethernet cable s too, use them if your laptop allows them instead of the wifi.

 Speaking of wifi, expect the network to be a clusterf*ck during the first hours of the event while they’re still adjusting.
 Everyone is trying to connect at the same time.

-Please refrain from using your own 4g hotspot.
+Please refrain from using your 4g hotspot.
 Last year, organizers counted over 300 hotspots in the main hall.
 It makes wifi even messier.
 Please don’t.
 Go outside if you really must have your own network.

 If your smartphone and operating system support USB tethering, you might try that.